-Part 3: Dynamic Social Expressions in Life and Death
+Part III: Dynamic Social Expressions in Life and Death

-14. The Function of the Central Places in Viking Age Scandinavia
+14. The Martial Function of the Central Places in Viking-Age Scandinavia

 17. Warfare and Recruitment in Iron Age Central Norway

-Hanne Lovise Aannestad is Curator at the Museum of Cultural History, Oslo.
+Hanne Lovise Aannestad is Curator at the Museum of Cultural History, Oslo, Norway.

-Elise Naumann is Researcher at the Norwegian Institute for Cultural Heritage Studies, Oslo.
+Elise Naumann is Researcher at the Norwegian Institute for Cultural Heritage Studies, Oslo, Norway.

 Heidi Lund Berg is a doctoral research fellow in the Department of Archaeology, History, Cultural Studies and Religion at the University of Bergen, Norway.